What is the Company Directors Disqualification Act 1986?

 Is a Director’s Disqualification Made Public?

-Yes – there is a Companies House database of disqualified directors, with details being removed from this once the disqualification is serviced.
-The Insolvency Service also has a register of directors who are disqualified and available for the last three months, which includes details of why they were banned.
+Yes – there is a Companies House database of disqualified directors, with details removed once the disqualification is serviced.
+The Insolvency Service also has a register of disqualified directors available for the last three months, which includes details of why they were banned.

 What are the Implications of Being a Disqualified Director?

-There are a number of other restrictions that can affect a disqualified director and these include being unable to:
+There are several other restrictions that can affect a disqualified director, and these include being unable to: